vanthinhit310/opencart-v2-demo/README.md

 This project is a study and research project focused on Opencart version 2.3.0.2.
 The goal of this project is to explore the features and functionality of Opencart v2 and gain a deeper understanding of its capabilities.

-# Opencart v2 Demo

-This project is a study and research project focused on Opencart version 2.3.0.2.
-The goal of this project is to explore the features and functionality of Opencart v2 and gain a deeper understanding of its capabilities.

 ## Setup with Docker

 This project can be set up using Docker and Docker Compose.
 Here are the steps to get it up and running: